 Changes in the Statutes

-a) The proposals of amendments to the statutes should be presented either by the delegates from at least three different countries or by the Bureau at least three months before the session of the General Assembly.
+a) The proposals of amendments to the statutes should be presented either by the delegates from at least three different countries or by the Board at least three months before the session of the General Assembly.

 b) The voting on these proposals takes place by a three-quarters majority of the votes cast.

 a) The IUA shall declare itself dissolved if its Members belong to less than three different countries.
 The dissolution may also be proposed by the General Assembly, on a proposal signed by three-quarters of the delegates present: the decision to dissolve the IUA must be taken unanimously by the votes cast.